jantimon/html-webpack-plugin/README.md

 ### Long Term Caching

-For long term caching add `contenthash/templatehash` to the filename.
+For long term caching add `contenthash` to the filename.

 **Example:**